shadow

 When Choosing Australian Shepherd Breeders Take Your Time and Do Your Homework First

 Before we get too far into a discussion of choosing a breeder it's important to first confirm that you really want an Australian Shepherd or Miniature Australian Shepherd and learn about the difference between Aussies and Minis.
-Please take a few minutes to read this article if you haven't already.
+Please take a few minutes to read the following article if you haven't already.

-Read This BEFORE You Buy An Australian Shepherd >
+Read This BEFORE You Buy An Australian Shepherd

 Back already!
 Okay, so you've read the article and you're convinced that the Aussie is perfect for you and you are perfect for an Aussie.
 Now what?